History of Retirement (& Future Outlook)

 - We're currently in Phase 3, where 401(k)s have replaced pensions, and we have no way to manage longevity risk.

-- At Blueprint Income, we’re hard at work creating Phase 4, where pensions are back, and this time they’re available to everyone.
+- At Blueprint Income, we're hard at work creating Phase 4, where we redefine financial security in retirement

 Retirement can be divided in four phases: two that have passed, one that we’re living, and the next one that we’re working hard at Blueprint Income to create.